-A sample list of general CARB and SGC required tracking indicators are available on the SGC website15 and in the sample grant agreement in Appendix J. A list of specific indicators will be finalized for each Grantee by the TCC Evaluation Partner prior to grant execution.
-The image below summarizes the indicator reporting requirements during the grant cycle.
+A sample list of general CARB and SGC required tracking indicators are available on the SGC website20 and in the sample grant agreement in Appendix J. A list of specific indicators will be finalized for each Grantee by the TCC Evaluation Partner prior to grant execution.
+Figure 4 summarizes the indicator reporting requirements during the grant cycle.